stryker-mutator/stryker-js/packages/core/README.md

 import { Stryker, StrykerCli } from '@stryker-mutator/core';
 ```

 Both classes can be used to run Stryker.
-The main difference is that `Stryker` is a slightly more low-level approach, while `StrykerCli` is the strait up CLI api.
+The main difference is that `Stryker` is a slightly more low-level approach, while `StrykerCli` is the straight up CLI api.

 In this example you can see how to use both.